canalplus/rx-player/doc/Getting_Started/ImportableWorker.md

 // To register a `segmentLoader` rxPlayerWorker.registerSegmentLoader(
   "my-segment-loader",
-  // Same thing than your usual `segmentLoader` (segmentInfo, callbacks) => {
+  // Same thing as your usual `segmentLoader` (segmentInfo, callbacks) => {
     /* ... */
   },